WilliamBidle/williambidle.github.io/docs/_posts/2022-12-15-Fun-with-Autoencoders.md

 plt.show()
 ```

 ![image]({{site.url}}/assets/images/posts/Fun_with_Autoencoders_files/Fun_with_Autoencoders_17_0.png)

 They're almost identical!
-We might have naively expect this more complex model to outperform the simple model, but clearly it doesn't matter how complex the model is if the data has no discernable patterns.
+We might have naively expected the more complex model to outperform the simple model, but clearly it doesn't matter how complex the model is if the data has no discernable patterns.
+Scientifically, we would say that neither model is accurate (the error is high), nor precise (there is a lot of spread).
 Once again, we are reminded how important the quality of data is in machine learning problems!

-# Does the Number of Features Matter?
+# **Do the Number of Features Matter?**

-Before we move on from using data without any patterns, let's first get an idea of how important the number of features is when passed through our simple model of 1 encoding layer and 1 decoding layer.
+Before we move on from using data without any patterns (i.e., useless), let's look at how important the number of features is when passed through our simple model of 1 encoding layer and 1 decoding layer from before:

 ![image]({{site.url}}/assets/images/posts/Fun_with_Autoencoders_files/Fun_with_Autoencoders_21_0.png)

 Now this is interesting!
 The performance of the model becomes worse as the number of features is increased.
 Again this makes a lot of sense!
 Since our generated data is uncorrelated and impossible to deduce any patterns from, the error will increase exponentially as the number of features increases.

-# What About More Correlated Data?
+# **What About More Correlated Data?**

 Alright now that we have had our fun with some useless data, what happens when our data is a little more correlated?
 We will again generate our own data, but this time let's create a bunch of sinusoids with a random phase.
+This forces the data to have structure, as susequent data points will follow a pattern set by the sin function, and hopefully our autoencoder can pick up on it.

 ```python
 data = []